adblockplus/web.adblockplus.org/README.md

 There are two ways to "run" this website:

-1. The "quick" way: via eyeo/cms development test server
+1. The "fast" way: via eyeo/cms development test server
-    - `npm run quick`
+    - `npm run fast`
 1. The "slow" way: via apache2
     - `npm run slow`